openstack/openstack-ansible-os_keystone/doc/source/configure-federation-mapping.rst

 #. ``domain``: The domain where the ``project`` lives, and where
    the you assign roles.
 Create the domain if it does not already exist.
+   This should be the ID of the domain.

 Ansible implements the equivalent of the following OpenStack CLI commands: